autarch/houseabsolute.com/content/new-resume/index.md

   mostly written in C and XS.
 * Developed and extended tools for our **development environment**, including **Git** hooks, linters, and tidiers.
-* As Team Lead, I led all **hiring** for technical staff, growing the engineering team from three to fifteen, including front-end and back-end developers, a sysadmin, and QA engineers.
+* **Led all hiring** for technical staff, growing the engineering team from three to fifteen, including front-end and back-end developers, a sysadmin, and QA engineers.
 * Created the **resume screening and interview process** used for all of these hires.